Operation Tigerfish: Destruction

 Almost completely destroyed were the historic old town, the suburbs of Neuburg, Betzenhausen and Mooswald and the northern part of the Stühlinger.
 All in all about 30% of homes were destroyed or severely damaged.
 Whole industries such as Hüttinger Elektronik, Grether & Cie. and M. Welte & Söhne were destroyed.

-Numerous historical buildings where destroyed by the attack.
+Numerous historical buildings were destroyed in the attack.
 Almost all have been reconstructed: